What kind of thumb drive should I use in the One Button Studio?

 The good news is that if you need longer recording times, you can format your thumb drive as exFAT.
 This will allow you to record for an hour or more, limited only by the capacity of your thumb drive.
 I have successfully tested 40 and 60 minute recordings. exFAT can be read by both Mac and Windows PC’s, so compatibility is not a problem.

-Here is a 64GB USB 3 flash drive that will work great with the One Button Studio: Sandisk 64GB USB 3
+Here is a 64GB USB 3 flash drive that will work great with the One Button Studio: Samsung 64GB USB 3